Program leaders: Dick Veltman, Liesbeth Reneman

 Rationale and common goals

 Brain imaging aims to provide an excellent research infrastructure by optimizing the available scanners and analysis platforms, that are both demand-driven and top-down, also for shared presentation to industry.
-This includes a full integration of research and teaching facilities, by construction of a cross-departmental interactive platform of PIs, cross-fertilization via a ‘Talent House’ for learning and innovation (joint educational programs, master students and PhDs), exchange of PIs for PhD guidance, shared fund-raising and resource utilization, setting up a common imaging databank and computing facilities, and integration of genetic/biomarker data.
+This includes a full integration of research and teaching facilities, by construction of a cross-departmental interactive platform of Principal Investigators, cross-fertilization at the level of graduate training, shared fund-raising and resource utilization, and setting up a common imaging databanks and computing facilities.

 Assets: high end infrastructure

-The brain-imaging program has an extensive infrastructure including all available imaging modalities for cellular imaging (including fluorescence microscopy, electron microscopy, flow cytometry as part of the core facility cellular Imaging), magnetic resonance imaging (including 7T MR as part of the Spinoza Center in Amsterdam), nuclear imaging techniques (including PET/MRI at VUmc campus), magneto-electro-encephalography (MEG at the VUmc campus), and optical imaging (at the VUmc campus.
-This high end infrastructure comes with advanced expertise to support data acquisition, data management, development of advanced data and statistical analysis tools, and ultimately the incorporation of these advanced technologies into translation (e.g., through Institute Quantivision, EATRIS).
+The brain-imaging program has an extensive infrastructure including all available imaging modalities for magnetic resonance imaging (including 7T MRI as part of the Spinoza Center in Amsterdam), nuclear imaging techniques (including PET/MRI at VUmc campus), and magneto-electro-encephalography (MEG at the VUmc campus).
+This high end infrastructure comes with advanced expertise to support data acquisition, data management, development of advanced data and statistical analysis tools, and ultimately the incorporation of these advanced technologies into translation (e.g., through Institute Quantivision, and EATRIS).
 We provide services to other fields of medicine too, but the brain remains the main focus, at least for modalities such as MEG and high-field MRI.

 Making the difference?